andrewdigbyy/mushroom-intelligence/README.md

-# 🧬 Project Parrot — A Bio-Digital Organism
+# 🧬 Mushroom Intelligence — A Bio-Digital Organism

 > [!IMPORTANT]
 > **NO APIs.
 NO ChatGPT.
 NO cloud dependencies.**